marcpage/pylavi/docs/file.md

 | Offset | [File Header](#file-header).`Metadata Offset` + [Metadata Header](#metadata-header).`Names Offset` | Size | variable |

 The name list is a concatenated list of [byte-prefixed strings](data_types.md#byte-prefixed-string) starting at `Names Offset` from the [Metadata Header](#metadata-header).
+Each name is aligned to a 4-byte offset.